encukou/cpython/Doc/c-api/type.rst

       To avoid issues, use the *bases* argument of :py:func:`PyType_FromSpecWithBases` instead.

+      An additional slot is available:

+      .. c:macro:: Py_slot_inherit_itemsize

+         Used to extend a variable-sized class that is known to only use :c:func:`PyObject_GetItemData` (or an equivalent) to access
+         variable-sized memory.

      .. versionchanged:: 3.9

         Slots in :c:type:`PyBufferProcs` may be set in the unlimited API.